 Responding to Society’s Post-pandemic Occupational Needs (ReSPONs) initiative

-Society is simultaneously being confronted by multiple pandemics, including COVID-19, systemic racial injustice and widening occupational inequalities, which are affecting all aspects of life.
-People worldwide, including in Los Angeles, are struggling to cope with the physical, mental, social, emotional and economic impacts of these intersecting and pervasive events that have led to occupational disruptions in the lives of individuals, families and communities.
-These disruptions will continue to be experienced during the transition to post-pandemic life, and likely will persist for many years to come.
+Society is simultaneously being confronted by multiple global challenges, including COVID-19, widening social and economic inequalities, and disruptions to health and participation that are affecting all aspects of life.
+People worldwide, including in Los Angeles, are struggling to cope with the physical, mental, social, emotional and economic impacts of these intersecting and persistent challenges, which have led to occupational disruptions in the lives of individuals, families and communities.
+These impacts will continue to be experienced during the transition to post-pandemic life and will likely persist for many years to come.

-USC Chan’s new three-year, $2.5 million initiative — known as Responding to Society’s Post-pandemic Occupational Needs — addresses the intersection of these pandemics affecting society by supporting advancement and innovation across the division’s research, education and practice enterprises.
-It is also responsive to the priorities and goals of the Chan Strategic Planning Implementation Teams and the Chan Diversity, Access, and Equity (DAE) Committee, and includes four priority areas:
+USC Chan’s new three-year, $2.5 million initiative — known as Responding to Society’s Post-pandemic Occupational Needs (ReSPONs) —— addresses the intersection of these complex societal challenges by advancing innovation across the division’s research, education, and practice enterprises.
+It is responsive to goals across four priority areas:

-- Strengthening the division’s commitment to diversity, access, and equity to develop and maintain a more accessible, inclusive, diverse, equitable and supportive environment for all students, staff and faculty.
-Specific activities will include an increase in the number of Vision Scholarships, DAE and Restorative Practices trainings and the establishment of stakeholder advisory groups.
+- Strengthening the division’s commitment to inclusive excellence and opportunity to create a more accessible, welcoming, and supportive environment for all students, staff, and faculty.
+Specific activities will include an increase in the number of Vision Scholarships, training in belonging and restorative practices, and the establishment of collaborative stakeholder councils.

 - Establishing a division seed grant mechanism and post-doctoral fellowships that jump-start post-pandemic research and leverage large-scale extramural funding.
-Specific activities will include the provision of seed grants up to $50,000 to support early-stage projects or research innovations targeting populations that have been disproportionately affected by the pandemics, and the creation of post-doctoral fellowships.
+Specific activities will include the provision of seed grants up to $50,000 to support early-stage projects or research innovations addressing communities most affected by pandemic-related challenges, and the creation of post-doctoral fellowships.

 - Accelerating the division’s knowledge mobilization efforts related to post-pandemic recovery to generate scholarly ideas, broaden their use and relevance for stakeholders and spark new practice innovations.
 Specific activities will include the 2021 USC Chan Occupational Science Symposium and subsequent “think tanks,” supports for wider engagement of community stakeholders, support for publication/writing groups and funding for dissemination efforts within and beyond academia.